-The Ukranian wood pellet market is very specific and different from European.
-Companies prefer to export pellets than to sell inside because the domestic pellet infrastracture is not developed.
+The Ukrainian wood pellet market is very specific and different from European.
+Companies prefer to export pellets than to sell inside because the domestic pellet infrastructure is not developed.
 There is small number of inner consumers and the number of boiler houses is very limited.

 A General Overview of Ukraine Wood Pellets

 Around 15.6% of Ukrainian territory is covered by forests.
 Forest covered area amounts to 9.4 million hectares.
 Polesye and Carpathians are the main forest areas in Ukraine.
 Ukraine has vast area of underutilized agricultural land, the most promising and easily accessible forms of biomass are wood wastes, cereals straw and sunflowers husk.
 In 2012 the number of Ukrainian sellers about straw pellets increased by 45%, the demand for it also increased three-fold within 2 years.
 However, it’s rather explainable that sunflower husk pellets get more and more popular both in Ukraine and all over the world.

 1. Wood pellets production and proportion